jjoseph12/TissuuMaps-Bin2Cell-Visualization-/README.md

 - The browse dialog filters the relevant extensions and rejects folders to prevent loading mistakes.

 ## Notes & tips
-- PySide6 is pinned to the 6.7 line to avoid noisy Skia “Graphite → Ganesh” fallback messages; drop the `<6.8` pin if you prefer the latest Qt (expect the log noise to return).
+- PySide6 is pinned to the 6.7 line to avoid noisy Skia “Graphite → Ganesh” fallback messages if you are on MacOS and not on the most recent Chromium browswer; drop the `<6.8` pin if you prefer the latest Qt (expect the log noise to return).
 - Gene overlays support custom colours: choose **Solid** for a single hex colour or stay on **Gradient** and tweak the gradient colour picker to bias the ramp.
 - `uv.lock` captures exact versions for the uv workflow; `.venv/` is ignored by git in both setups.
 - Logs, presets, and cached state live under `~/.tissuumaps/plugins/Bin2CellExplorer/`.